 You should know that Szczecin calls itself a Floating Garden.
 25% of the city's surface is water and 20% is greenery.
-In the city centre you will find it at... the Central Cemetery.
-It is Europe's largest necropolis.
+In the city centre - apart from parks and Jasne Błonia - you will find it at... the Central Cemetery.
+It is one of Europe's largest necropolises.
 We hope that our extraordinary botanical garden has left you impressed.
+Two tourist routes pre-made for the self-sightseeing will help you with discovering the secrets of this truly unusuall place.
 You can go back to the Old Town, which is next to the boulevards.
 This charming place is famous for its restaurants.
 And now for a little fun fact: the Old Town is not as old as the name would suggest.
 This part of Szczecin was obliterated during World War II.
 Only the Old City Hall and a few tenement houses have been rebuilt according to their original state.
-While visiting the Old Town, take a look at the courtyard of the Pomeranian Dukes' Castle.
+When sightseeing the New Old Town, don't forget to climb up the Kuśnierska Street towards the courtyartd of the Ducal Castle and its Bell Tower.